vinej/react-remux/README.md

-# revux
+# ReMux
-A flux implementation with React and Mobx
+A flux implementation with Reselver and Mobx